 Arts, Culture, and Entertainment

-Philadelphia is a diverse city that attracts people of all backgrounds, cultures, and influences and enables its population to contribute to, participate in, and enjoy a host of cultural and artistic mediums, venues, and experiences.
+Philadelphia is a diverse city that attracts people of all backgrounds, cultures, and influences.
+Philadelphians contribute to, participate in, and enjoy a host of cultural and artistic mediums, venues, and experiences.
 Whether you're interested in high art, contemporary art, theater, dance, history, science, classical music, or touring bands, Philly's got it covered.

 Rodin Museum (Benjamin Franklin Parkway and 22nd Street)

-The greatest collection of Rodin's work outside of Paris, complete with a garden and The Thinker.
-Learn more about the Rodin Museum.
+The greatest collection of Auguste Rodin's work outside of Paris, complete with a garden and The Thinker.

-The ICA offers exhibits featuring contemporary artists and public programs including documentary screenings, book signings, and lectures, and admission is free.
-Learn more about the Institute of Contemporary Art.
+The ICA offers free admission to its exhibits featuring contemporary artists and public programs including documentary screenings, book signings, and lectures.

 First Friday (Between Front and Third Streets and Market and Vine Streets)